ctcpip/jquery-security/security/README.md

 #### 1.6.4 / 1.6.5-sec

 - Checkout the `1.6.4` or `1.6.5-sec` branch
-- Run php server from the root folder of the repo: `php -S 127.0.0.1:8000 -t test`
+- From the root folder of the repo:
+  - `git submodule update --recursive`
+  - Run php server:
+    - `php -S 127.0.0.1:8000 -t test`
 - Open `127.0.0.1:8000/tests/index.html` in your browser

 #### 1.7.2 / 1.7.3-sec

 - Checkout the `1.7.2` or `1.7.3-sec` branch
-- Run php server from the root folder of the repo: `php -S 127.0.0.1:8000 -t test`
+- From the root folder of the repo:
+  - `git submodule update --recursive`
+  - Run php server:
+    - `php -S 127.0.0.1:8000 -t test`
 - Open `127.0.0.1:8000/tests/index.html` in your browser

 ### A/B end-to-end acceptance tests